peterkiszelka-mckinsey/craftsmanship-tribe/packages/product-offering-kata/README.md

 production (an in memory database is a good example).

 **Stubs** provide canned answers to calls made during the test, usually not responding at all to anything outside what's programmed in for the test.
+They are similar to fakes, but don't contain working implementation.

 **Spies** are stubs that also record some information based on how they were called.
 One form of this might be an email service that records how many messages it was sent.